lanl/artemis/README.md

 # Documentation

-The latest documentation is hosted online at [jovian.pages.lanl.gov/artemis/index.html](http:/jovian.pages.lanl.gov/artemis/index.html)
+The latest documentation is hosted [here](https://lanl.github.io/artemis/index.html)

 To build the documentation locally,